-See notes to box J. Enter a figure in this box if you are capped for Added Years purposes only.
-The figure in this box would normally be the earnings cap relevant to 2017/18 (£154,200).
-However, salaried income (e.g. clinical assistant posts etc.) may have been pensioned at the full amount thereby reducing the amount of the cap to below £154,200 for the remaining income sources such as partnership pensionable income.
+See notes to box J. Enter a figure in this box if you are capped for added years purposes only.
+The figure in this box would normally be the earnings cap relevant to 2018/19 (£160,800.00).
+However, salaried income (e.g. clinical assistant posts etc.) may have been pensioned at the full amount thereby reducing the amount of the cap to below £160,800.00 for the remaining income sources such as partnership pensionable income.
 An allocation of the earnings cap may also need to be made between OOH income and main practice income.

-Where the cap applies to your Added Years contract, your total NHS pensionable pay from all NHS sources in the year ended 31 March 2018 cannot exceed £154,200.00.
+Where the cap applies to your added years contract, your total NHS pensionable pay from all NHS sources in the year ended 31 March 2019 cannot exceed £160,800.

-NHS Pensions cannot advise on the application of the cap to any particular source of NHS pensionable income.

-Professional assistance should always be sought on this issue from an appropriately qualified Independent Financial Adviser.
+As we cannot advise on the application of the cap to any particular income professional assistance should always be sought from a qualified IFA.